What is Higher-Order Functions in Swift ?

 The second argument to reduce is a closure that defines how to combine the elements of the array.
 This closure has two parameters:

-• accumulator: The current accumulated value, which starts with the initial value 1.
+accumulator: The current accumulated value, which starts with the initial value1.element: The current element from the array being processed.

 The closure multiplies the accumulator by the element and returns the result, which becomes the new accumulator value for the next iteration.